 OUR SHORT BIO

-We started Toronet with one goal in mind; to provide fast, reliable internet in an area where the words “Fast” and “Reliable” are not used in every day conversation.
+We started ToroNet with one goal in mind; to provide fast, reliable internet in an area where the words “Fast” and “Reliable” are not used in every day conversation.
 When we started providing internet in this area the only other option was Satellite connections which were extremely costly and very slow.
-We started slow by adding more and more DSL connections as we grew.
-Now we are providing the areas fastest connections with a fiber-optic backbone.
+We started slow by adding more and more copper based internet connections as we grew – the only type of internet connection available in the area.
+Now we have moved on to new fiber optic connections and are providing the areas fastest internet.

 We know how important internet access has gotten for us all; that is why we are striving to stay ahead of the curve and add bandwidth and wireless coverage even before our clients require it.

 The ToroNet difference is that we are truly local.
 We Live, Work, and Play on the East Cape; we love our communities and we work hard to make our community just a little bit better each day.